ShivRajendran/ggplots--Salary-based-on-Race-Gender/README.md

-# ggplots--Salary-based-on-Race-Gender
+# ggplots--Salary-based-on-Race/Gender
-Analyze average salaries by Race/Gender
+Analyze average salaries by Race/Gender using ggplot in R